MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 the Serializable level.
 Materialize also defines a [Strict Serializable](#strict-serializable) isolation level.

-The default isolation level in Materialize is Scrit Serializable, but you can configure isolation levels per session as a variable.
+The default isolation level in Materialize is Strict Serializable, but you can configure isolation levels per session as a variable.

 ## Syntax